Tables and queries can have associated XML files that carry additional metadata

 - Create an alias field, a duplicate of an existing field to which you can apply independent metadata properties

 You can edit or add to this metadata using the following options covered in this topic:

-The metadata editor offers a subset of the features available in the field properties editor
+The metadata editor offers a subset of the features available in the field editor

 - Open the schema browser via (Admin) > Developer Links > Schema Browser.